RenaSchott/Project3-Battleship/README.md

 ### Username

+- Next the game asks the user for a name.
+There the user can type whatever the user wants as long as something can be seen.
+An empty space will not be accepted and the game has to be restarted if this was a mistake.

 ![Screen shot of the question for the username](assets/readmeimages/name.png)

 ### Game rules

+-

 ![Screen shot of the question for the game rules](assets/readmeimages/rules.png)